-This is "the" classic book on the philosophy and the practice of yoga.
-It offers a guide to attaining physical, mental, and spiritual well-being through practicing yoga.
-This is a great book for people of all skill levels of Yoga.
+This is a classic book on the philosophy and practice of yoga.
+It offers the reader a guide to attaining physical, mental, and spiritual well-being through practicing yoga.
+This is a great book for people of all skill levels.

-Many readers consider this book to be a "must-have" for yoga practitioners.
-Since its original publishing in 1966, it has been translated into 16 different languages.
-The detail and descriptions in this book that make it very easy to follow.
+Many readers consider this book to be a “must-have” for yoga practitioners.
+Since its original publishing in 1966, it has been translated into 16 different languages in order to reach a wider audience.
+Readers are impressed with the detail and descriptions in this book that make it very easy to follow.

 Yoga is a very popular form of physical exercise in the Western world.
 But few people tend to talk about the emotions, mind, heart, and soul that go into the practice.
 The spiritual side seems to be relegated to the eastern practce of Yoga.
 But it is in the spiritual side where the real transformations are able to happen.

 Yoga uses breathing techniques that help control energy levels.
 It has exercises to sharpen one's cognitive function.
 And meditative practices to help reduce stress and anxiety and increase self-awareness.